kubescape/regolibrary/README.md

     ```
     Use [opa rego reference](https://www.openpolicyagent.org/docs/latest/policy-reference/) for help with syntax

-    See struct of a [rule response](https://github.com/kubescape/opa-utils/blob/d654a601023efd8a102c5bd43a4b9115ebf692c4/reporthandling/datastructuresv1.go#L23)
+    See struct of a [rule response](https://github.com/kubescape/opa-utils/blob/master/reporthandling/datastructuresv1.go#L23)

-4. Add a test for the new rule (and run it!), see how [here](/testrunner/README.md)
+4. Add a test for the new rule (and run it!).
+See how to add a test [here](/rules-tests/README.md) and how to run it [here](/testrunner/README.md)

 5. Add `filter.rego` if needed - If exists, the filter is run by Kubescape to calculate ‘all resources’ = the number of potential resources to fail.
 It affects the risk score.
 Needed in cases where rule asks for resources that are not potential to fail, eg- if a rule asks for pods and service accounts to see if they are connected but only fails the pods, we would create a filter rego that returns only pods.